CIS Charter: Membership

 The CIS Charter treaty agreement defines which countries are considered members of the CIS.
 According to Article 7, only countries that have ratified this treaty are considered members.
 However, the same article defines the countries that had ratified the Treaty for the Establishment of the CIS and its related protocol as "founding states of the CIS".
 This has created legal uncertainty, as Ukraine and Turkmenistan ratified the treaty and protocol, and therefore are considered "founding states of the CIS".
 Ukraine and Turkmenistan never ratified the CIS Charter, and therefore could not be considered members of the CIS, once the Charter came into effect.
 Nevertheless, both Ukraine and Turkmenistan have continued participating in the CIS, with Turkmenistan becoming an associate member of the CIS in August 2005, following the procedure defined in Article 8 of the Charter.

 Ukraine

-Ukraine stopped participating in the CIS in 2018, creating uncertainty regarding the procedure that had to be followed to cease being a part of the CIS.
-As of December 2018, Ukraine is not a member of the CIS and has stopped participating in it.
-Nevertheless, it remains a party to the treaty and related protocol, and, as per the charter, is a "founding state of the CIS", unless the charter is amended or annulled.
+Ukraine never ratified the CIS Charter, but continued to participate in CIS activities until 2018.
+As of 2026 Ukraine remains a party to the Belovezha Accords and the Alma-Ata Protocol that created it, being recognised as one of the founding states of the CIS by the CIS Charter.

 Georgia

-Georgia withdrew from the CIS Charter and all other CIS-related treaties, such as the Treaty for the Establishment of the CIS and its related protocol in 18 August, 2008.
-This decision took effect, according to the Charter, on 12 August, 2009.
+Georgia withdrew from the CIS Charter and all other CIS-related treaties, such as the Treaty for the Establishment of the CIS and its related protocol on 18 August 2008.
+This decision took effect, according to the Charter, on 12 August 2009.

 Georgia withdrew from the CIS Defense Ministers on 3 February 2006, as membership in that group was not compatible with participation in NATO.

+Moldova

+Moldova passed legislation to denounce the CIS Charter, as well as the Belovezha Accords and the Alma-Ata Protocol, on 8 April 2026.
+Withdrawal will be effective 1 year after formal notification of the decision to the CIS Executive Committee.